freebirdjs/freebird-base/docs/NetcoreBuild.md

 ********************************************
 ### write(permAddr, auxId, attrName, val, callback)

-Remotely write the value to an attribute on this gadget.
+Remotely write the value to an attribute on the gadget.

 **Arguments:**